01-edu/registry/README.md

 - To mirror an already existing image: edit [mirror.json](mirror.json).
 - To make a `PUT` HTTP request to webhooks: edit [webhooks.json](webhooks.json).

-If you edit those files directly on GitHub or push them, the registry service will pull the new changes and take them into account.
+If you edit those files directly on GitHub or push them, the service will pull the new changes and take them into account.

 #### Trigger